tmkroll/tykroll.com/works.md

 __[Carillon Overture (2025)](https://www.musicnotes.com/sheetmusic/mtd.asp?ppn=MN0302685)__

 My second composition for handbells, and my first for large-scale ensemble, Madison Area Concert Handbells read Carillon Overture January 2025.
 MACH described it as a "tour de force" and noted there are some difficult instrument changes, but everything is doable.
-Carillon Overture is vaguely Sonata-shaped and fits into the general 'fast, slow, fast' mold of the festival overture genre.
+Carillon Overture is vaguely Sonata-shaped and fits into the 'fast, slow, fast' mold one might expect from a festival overture.
 While on the challenging side, it will bring a lot of energy to any concert.
-Some heavily-chromatic fills the likes of which I'm not sure have been heard in handbell music yet are spelled enharmonically in favor of easy reading for the individual ringers.
+Some heavily-chromatic fills the likes of which I'm not sure have been heard in handbell repertoire yet are spelled enharmonically in favor of easy reading for the individual ringers.

 __[Prelude (2023)](https://www.musicnotes.com/sheetmusic/mtd.asp?ppn=MN0279581)__